 Luckily, no. Lice are species specific.

-The AVMA (American Veterinary Medical Association) does not recommend a raw diet for animals due to the potential for contamination.
+The AVMA (American Veterinary Medical Association) does not recommend a raw diet for animals due to the potential for bacterial contamination.
+This is particularly important if you have young children or immune compromised family members.
 Many pets and people have become seriously ill from eating and handling raw meat.
-If you believe your pet has a condition or ailment that diet may help with, please make an appointment to discuss this with your veterinarian.
+If you elect to feed a raw food diet, veterinary nutritionists recommend high pressure pasteurized raw diets like those made by Stella and Chewy and Nature’s Variety to minimize risk of infection to you or your dog.

 For dogs this varies on the caloric density of the commercial diet they are on.
 Each bag has recommendations on it according to the size of your pet.
 Be aware these amounts are usually on the generous side so consider it a starting point and don’t be surprised if you need to reduce it a little!